hilldr/SeqRetriever/README.md

   5. The name of the .pdf file that will be exported from the program (Default name is "gr_output.pdf")

 REQUIRES: Input File's first column must be NCBI format gene names and the remaining columns must be fpkm data

+In order to use this function, you must have access to R. The function name is gene_retriever().